subratamazumder/pdf-utility-java/README.md

 ![GitHub](https://img.shields.io/github/license/subratamazumder/pdf-utility-java?style=for-the-badge)
 # PDF-Utility-Java
-Very often we need to decrypt & merge sensitive pdf files (e.g.; payslips, tax return, medical report etc) into one big pdf for an easy upload.
+Very often we need to decrypt, merge & split sensitive pdf files (e.g.; payslips, tax return, medical report etc) into one big pdf for an easy upload.
 While using online pdf decrypter or joiner may not be safe and could cause fraud in the future.
 Hence this little java utility can be used locally to do the followings.
 - Merge many pdf files into a single pdf
+- Split many pdf files into a many pdf
 - Decrypt many pdf files given a password
 ## Usage
 ```console